 - Liaising with Registry users on behalf of the study investigators

 - Developing study specific modules

 Prospective investigators should contact the office before embarking on, developing, or seeking funding for the study so that the costs of this proposed work can be clarified.
-Please complete a Data search form and a Data Sharing Agreement.
-Use the I-DSD/CAH metadata to identify fields required for your study.
+Please complete a DATA SEARCH FORM and a DATA SHARING AGREEMENT.
+Use the I-DSD/CAH data fields to identify fields required for your study.

 The I-DSD/CAH Registry must be acknowledged on all publications that use the data with the following text.

 “This research study was conducted through access to data held in the I-DSD/CAH registry”